Planning a California Coast Road Trip? These are all the best stops!

 - Clothes to Wear: Dress in layers.
 It can get windy on the coast and it also helps to have waterproof layers in case it rains.

-- Park Passes to Pick Up: Pick up a California Parks Pass and America the Beautiful Pass to save money on the parks.
+- Park Passes to Pick Up: Pick up a California Parks Pass and an America the Beautiful Pass to save money on the parks.
 America the Beautiful Pass covers National Parks, BLM, National Forests, and National Wildlife Refuges.

 Best Places to Stay in California